 When creating a report and determining KPIs to report on, you first need to ensure that you know your audience, goals of the program, and the types of information that relevant members need to make informed decisions.
 The reports that you present to upper management will most likely differ from the reports that you deliver to an analyst who may be interested in the more granular, lower-level data.
 An executive might be interested in viewing a high-level report on a monthly or quarterly basis, while another member finds data broken out on a daily or weekly basis valuable.
 Depending on your audience, you may have to create multiple reports to ensure the viewer is gaining actionable insights that they can act on.

-These three questions are aimed at really drilling down to one of the core tenets of reporting: simplicity.
+These questions are aimed at really drilling down to one of the core tenants of reporting: simplicity.
 Remember that the whole reason for reporting is to effectively convey information in order to provide insights needed to take action.
 It may take 20 different metrics to do this, but could it really only take 10?
 Often more information inhibits action.
 Not only does it take longer to process this additional information, but there is also a greater risk of misinterpretation.
 By limiting the information collected and processed and only focusing on what matters, you are actually able to improve time to action and thus remain more agile.

 Often forgotten during inception but always felt down the line is the concept of how easy it is to generate or alter a report once everything is set up and in place.
 This does NOT mean making reports easy for everyone to generate, data experts exist for a reason.
 What it does mean is setting the system up in a way that allows for things to be added and changed without blowing up the whole system.
 For example if you track A, B, and C and all of a sudden someone says “we need to add “D” is it an easy add?
 What if the next week they say “add E”?
 It’s apparent that if these additions require an entire rework of the reporting set up they are not only less likely to get done, but also more prone to errors.
 This is not to say every variable is a worthy addition.
 As discussed earlier, keeping things simple is important but all businesses change over time and so will reporting needs.
 By keeping the reporting system flexible enough to accommodate these changing needs you are setting yourself up for success in the future.